hampustagerud/colorconverter/README.md

 Name and Hex must be seperated by a colon (':') but any whitespace added for readability should be stripped.

 ## Application
-Application is written with Python3 and currently not backwards compatible with Python2 :(
+Application is written with Python3 ~and currently not backwards compatible with Python2 :(~ but should work fine with Python2 now :)

 ```
 Commands: